 When users run into problems, they don’t turn into testers.
 They leave.
 To be able to still learn from their experience, we have had to build code to catch unexpected errors and report them back to us.

 Create a dashboard of dashboards

-More specific to trials, we have a custom report that shows us the newest users in the last 30 days.
-From here we can see at a glance where trial users stand and how far into the funnel they are.
-We can also drill down into their account and get system and application level diagnostic information which has been invaluable for recreating issues.
+More specifically to trials, we have a custom report that shows us the newest users in the last 30 days.
+From here, we can see at a glance where trial users stand and how far into the funnel they are.
+We can also drill down into their account and get system and application-level diagnostic information which has been invaluable for recreating issues.
 Getting in touch with a trial user (over email) is one click away.

 Getting Trial users to talk to you